ShepherdJerred-homework/seminar-presentation/presentation.md

 * Lines
 * Triangles

+^ Primitives are defined as vectors with a length of four ^ They contain x, y, z, and w elements
 ^ These are the three most important primivites in graphics rendering ^ With these primitives, you can draw anything you want